Jason Priestley: Career

 On July 15, 2007, he returned to series television as one of the lead males in Lifetime Television's comedy–drama Side Order of Life.
+During an appearance on Late Night with Conan O'Brien, he announced that he had become a naturalized United States citizen.
 Priestley made a guest appearance on NBC's My Name Is Earl in 2008.
 He played Blake, Earl's better-looking and more successful cousin.
 That year, Priestley directed five episodes of Secret Life.
 Priestley directed the episode when Tori Spelling returned to 90210.
 In 2009 Priestley directed and co-produced all 12 episodes of the Web series The Lake on TheWB.com.
 In December 2009 along with Dougray Scott, Brian Cox, and Eddie Izzard, Priestley was featured in The Day of the Triffids, written by Patrick Harbinson, whose credits include ER and Law & Order.
 The drama is based on John Wyndham's best-selling post-apocalyptic novel, The Day of the Triffids.

+Throughout the 2010s, Priestley continued to work as a television director, helming episodes of series including Saving Hope, Working the Engels, The Night Shift, Rookie Blue, Dark Matter, Van Helsing, Ghost Wars, and his own series Private Eyes.
 Priestley directed his former co-star Luke Perry in the Hallmark Channel movie Goodnight for Justice, which aired in January 2011.

 He guest-starred as one half of a con artist couple alongside Jennifer Finnigan in a sixth-season episode of USA's Psych and also appeared in the music video "Boys" by Britney Spears.
 Priestley starred as the main character of the HBO Canada TV show Call Me Fitz from 2010 to 2013.
 It ended after its fourth season in December 2013.

 In August 2011 Priestley joined the cast of sci-fi television show Haven, in a recurring role during its second season and made two appearances in the final season.
 He also directed two episodes.

 Priestley's feature film directorial debut was the independent road trip comedy Cas & Dylan, starring Richard Dreyfuss and Tatiana Maslany.